Hello, My Flowers.

 It was around this same time that I really became passionate about organic gardening and regenerative agriculture.
 Unfortunately, I quickly realized that the resources and information were not readily available to those who needed it.

 I wanted to make organic gardening easier for others.
 There is so much information available about conventional gardening that many gardeners don't realize there even is another way.
-Or they've been led to belief that organic doesn't work or isn't practical.
+Or they've been led to believe that organic doesn't work or isn't practical.

 I truly believe that God has given us all of the tools necessary to produce food without the need for synthetic chemicals, but we need to allow that balanced ecosystem to exist.
 Birds, butterflies, and beneficial insects cannot help us in the garden if we do not provide them with a means to survive and thrive.